 Working Mechanism of Jeep Grand Cherokee Air Suspension

-Well, the air suspension system used in Jeep Grand Cherokee is known as “Quadra-Lift Suspension.”
+Well, the air suspension system used in the Jeep Grand Cherokee is known as “Quadra-Lift Suspension.”
 Technically, this is a closed-loop system that adjusts the ride height by corresponding driving conditions and the load.

 This system removes water vapor from the air at high pressure, reducing the likelihood of corrosion.
 The unique thing is that it needs no additional oxygen-dehumidifier to prevent humidity entry.
 Sensors mounted in the front and back of the vehicle measure the distance from the vehicle to the opposite tires.